-Images taken and stored on the camera must be downloaded as soon as practicable.
+Images taken on a school camera must be downloaded as soon as practicable.
 Images should be downloaded to an approved network folder designated by the IT department.
 All images of children should be stored securely and only accessed by those authorised to do so.
 Images must never be taken secretively.